smXplorer/Phasor-Explorer/docs/source/installation.rst

 - The LabVIEW FDS installer is available from NI for registered users, or can be downloaded for a limited trial period, at: https://www.ni.com/en-us/support/downloads/software-products/download.labview.html

 Registered users can select whatever version they want, while trial users will only have access to the latest version.
-Whatever version (including or newer than LabVIEW 2019 SP1, make sure you select the 64 bit Windows version.
+Make sure you select the 64 bit LabVIEW 2019 SP1 Windows version.

 - The LabVIEW RTE installer is available for free from NI (link below).

 (*) The required version of the RTEs depends on the Phasor Explorer software version:

-LabVIEW 2019 SP1 (or later) 64 bit RTE for version 0.2 and above:
+LabVIEW 2019 SP1 64 bit RTE for version 0.2 and above:
 RTE: https://www.ni.com/en-us/support/downloads/software-products/download.labview.html#329457

-Several versions of the RTE can be installed concurrently on the same machine, but since they are hefty, it is possible to uninstall the unused versions to save space.

 Uninstalling Phasor Explorer does not uninstall the corresponding RTE version, therefore it is only necessary to install the required RTE once.